raspberrypi/documentation/faqs/README.md

 ### Why is my Pi hot?

 All electronics give off heat, and the Pi is no exception.
-The latest model (3B+) has heat-spreading technology to use the entire PCB and connectors as a heatsink to dissipate excess energy.
+The Raspberry Pi 3 Model B+ has heat-spreading technology to use the entire PCB and connectors as a heatsink to dissipate excess energy.
 This means that except in exceptional conditions, you are unlikely to need a heatsink on the SoC or the Ethernet hub chip.

+The Raspberry Pi 4 Model B uses the same heat-spreading technology but due to the much more powerful CPU cores is capable of higher peak power consumption than a Model 3B+.
+Under a continuously heavy processor workload, the Model 4B is more likely to throttle than a Model 3B+.

-You can still add a heatsink if you wish, and this may prevent thermal throttling by keeping the chips below the throttling temperature (see the clock speed paragraph in the [Performance](#pi-performance) section).
+You can add a heatsink if you wish, and this may prevent thermal throttling by keeping the chips below the throttling temperature (see the clock speed paragraph in the [Performance](#pi-performance) section).

 ### I keep getting a lightning bolt symbol and messages about power.